Berkeley-MDes/tdf-fa23-emilee197/README.md

 After following this [tutorial](https://github.com/openai/whisper?search=1) of someone's Github Repository from working with Whisper, this was the first result that I got with an example voice recording I did on my Mac:
 ![image](https://github.com/Berkeley-MDes/tdf-fa23-emilee197/assets/71106581/e89e6509-6034-48aa-b5d5-d51612894538)

+Here are some of the obstacles I bumped into while coding that I had to navigate through:
+1. prettify JSON response that ZeroWidth returns
+2. Change prettified response to a dictionary in order to access just the output and ignore the rest of the information

 OH MY GOSH IT'S MY FIRST SUCCESSFUL TRANSLATION FROM VOICE RECORDING TO MY ZEROWIDTH'S INSTRUCTIONS TO RELAY IT IN LAYMAN TERMS!!!
 <img src="https://github.com/Berkeley-MDes/tdf-fa23-emilee197/blob/main/photo/successTranslation.png" alt="first successful translation from recording to Whisper to ZeroWidth API" width="85%">